Black Sea Grain Initiative: Background

-In 2022, 47 million people were estimated to be suffering from severe hunger as a result of the world's soaring food costs partly due to the impact of the 2022 Russian invasion of Ukraine.
-Developing and emerging countries in Africa, Asia, and Latin America have been impacted the most by this war due to their reliance on imported grain and fuel.
+In 2022, an estimated 47 million people were experiencing severe hunger as a result of the world's rising food costs partly due to the impact of the 2022 Russian invasion of Ukraine.
+Developing countries in Africa, Asia, and Latin America were impacted the most by the conflict due to their reliance on imported grain and fuel.

-According to the UN Food and Agriculture Organization, Ukraine is among the world's leading grain exporters, providing more than 45 million tonnes annually to the global market.
+According to the UN Food and Agriculture Organization, Ukraine is a leading grain exporters, providing more than 45 million tonnes annually to the global market.
 Some 20 million tonnes of grain had been held up in the Ukrainian port city of Odesa, according to the BBC.
-Almost all of Ukraine's wheat, corn, and sunflower oil were exported through its Black Sea ports prior to the conflict.
-Before the agreement, some ports' infrastructure has been harmed while others are under Russian control and others are blocked by mines.
+Almost all of Ukraine's wheat, corn, and sunflower oil were exported through its Black Sea ports prior to the war.
+Before the agreement, some ports' infrastructure had been damaged, some were under Russian control and others were blocked by mines.
 Initially, the Ukrainian government was reluctant to de-mine the sea due to the scale of the task and the possibility of leaving the ports open to attack.

-Timeline
+The grain deal initiative ran from July 2022 to July 2023 before Russia backed out of the deal.